Getting Started

 Testing

-Every commit pushed to the primer3-py GitHub repo is tested to ensure it builds properly and passes our unit testing framework as a GitHub action
+Every commit pushed to the primer3-py GitHub repo is tested via GitHub Actions to ensure it builds properly and passes our unit tests.

-If you’d like to run the tests yourself, we suggest the following workflow:
+If you’d like to run the tests yourself:

 $ git clone https://github.com/libnano/primer3-py